dupgit/sauvegarde/docs/coding_in_cdpfgl.md

 * fanotify can not handle file permission changes (chmod and chown) nor file deletion (rm).
-This is really anoying if one wants restore a directory at a specified time (and we can not decide if a file was deleted at that time.
+This is really anoying if one wants restore a directory at a specified time (and we can not decide if a file was deleted at that time).
 * It seems (on my system) that the more the blocksize is small the more the intra-deduplication rate is high (from 2.56 % at 32768 bytes to 8% at 512 bytes).
-But if the blocksize is smaller than cpu overhead is higher and the maximum filesystem size is smaller...
+But if the blocksize is smaller then cpu overhead is higher and the maximum filesystem size is smaller...
 For the default value we will have to find a value that will fit best intra-deduplication rate, cpu demand, maximum filesystem size and low memory consumption.
 For now the